pentandra/lifepreserver/content/blog/the-hairdresser-and-the-archaeologist/index.markdown

 future of research and research collaboration: we should not leave all of the discovery of knowledge to the academically elite.
-One of my favorite authors, Meg Wheatley, writes about the new thought on leadership and organization, which can also be applied to research:
+One of my favorite authors, Meg Wheatley, writes about the new thought on leadership and organization, can also be applied to research:

 <figure class="bq grab">
   <blockquote>